Neutropenic Fever · What Is It, Causes, Symptoms, Diagnosis, Risk Assessment, Treatment, Prevention, and More

 To prevent the neutrophil count from decreasing further, chemotherapy dosage may need to be reduced or delayed, which, in turn, can adversely affect the prognosis.

 Some individuals may develop complications such as severe sepsis or septic shock.
-Symptoms may include extreme pain, increased heart rate, confusion, shortness of breath, decreased urination, and shivering.
+These may manifest as extreme pain, chills, increased heart rate and respiratory rate, hypotension, shortness of breath, altered mental status, and decreased urination.

 How do you diagnose neutropenic fever?

 Laboratory tests and cultures help determine the causative pathogens.
-Laboratory tests include a complete blood cell count and differential white cell count to determine the severity of neutropenia.
-Cultures may involve blood culture sets, a urinalysis, and cultures from other possible sites of infection, such as from the stool, sputum, or nasal swab.
+Laboratory tests include a complete blood cell count, including differential white cell count to determine the severity of neutropenia, as well as urinalysis.
+Cultures may involve blood culture sets and specimens from other potential sites of infection, such as stool, sputum, or nasal swab.

-Finally, individuals with neutropenic fever should be examined with chest X-rays, and depending on the clinical presentation, some individuals may need additional imaging studies, such as a CT scan.
+Finally, individuals with neutropenic fever should be examined with chest X-rays and, depending on the clinical presentation, additional imaging studies such as a CT scan.

 How do you assess the risk of medical complications from neutropenic fever?

-The Multinational Association of Supportive Care in Cancer (MASCC) Risk Index is a clinical practice guideline used to identify the risk of medical complications in patients with chemotherapy-induced neutropenia.
-A MASCC score of 21 points or higher is considered low-risk, whereas a score of 20 or lower is indicative of high-risk for morbidity and mortality.
+The Multinational Association of Supportive Care in Cancer (MASCC) Risk Index is a clinical tool used to stratify the risk of poor outcomes in patients with chemotherapy-induced neutropenia.
+It incorporates factors such as burden of illness, patient status, age, and type of cancer.
+A MASCC score of 21 points or higher indicates a low risk for poor outcome, whereas a score of 20 or lower indicates a high risk for morbidity and mortality.

 How do you treat neutropenic fever?

-In cases where fever and neutropenia persist for more than 4–7 days despite empiric antibiotic therapy, a fungal infection can be suspected.
-Treatment includes initiating empiric antifungal therapy, while CT scans of the chest and serial galactomannan assay results may aid in identifying possible fungal infections and guide further treatment.
+When fever and neutropenia persist for more than 4–7 days despite empiric antibiotic therapy, a fungal infection can be suspected.
+Management options in these cases include initiating empiric antifungal therapy, as well as performing chest CT scan and serial galactomannan assay (diagnostic test for invasive aspergillosis) to aid in identifying potential fungal infections and guide further treatment.

 How do you treat neutropenic fever at home?